LuisColome/mamiexperimentos/README.md

 ## Usage

 It is set up to use with [Prepros](https://prepros.io/) to complie the SCSS (with source maps).
 Javascript is minify (with source maps).
+Please, keep in mind is pretty much a work in progress.
+I've just got started (April 1, 2021).

 ### Features